Vyral/base-template/_posts/2019-04-15-focus-your-efforts-in-these-3-areas-to-gain-more-qualified-leads.md

 {% include youtube.html %}

 What if I told you that you could increase your qualified leads by 21 times?
-Well, you can and today I’ll spell out the three must-know things that will help you accomplish this.
+Well, you can and today I’ll spell out the three must-know things that will help you accomplish this.&nbsp;

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
-Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:**
+Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:**&nbsp;

+<br>0:15—Understanding the “long-term mindset” when following up with leads

-<br>0:15—Increasing your lead conversions: 1.
+2:07—Increasing your lead conversions: 1.
 Speed to lead

-0:53—Increasing your lead conversions: 2.
-Follow-up
+2:45—Increasing your lead conversions: 2.
+Follow-up &nbsp;

-4:53—Increasing your lead conversions: 3.
+8:58—Increasing your lead conversions: 3.
 Script

-6:58—Asking permission to follow-up if a lead isn’t quite ready
+8:58—Asking permission to follow-up if a lead isn’t quite ready &nbsp;

-8:00—Understanding the “long-term mindset” when following up with leads

-9:50—Our contact info and downloading our sample scripts and follow-up plan
+9:52—Our contact info and downloading our sample scripts and follow-up plan&nbsp;

 <br>If you have any questions about all that we covered today, please don’t hesitate to reach out to us.
 We’d be happy to assist you in your business\!